gregecmaregec/gmsoftwares-ai/README.md

        ]
      }'

-note: set up a password in main.go
+note: set up a password for the Authorization in main.go